MOV-MB/LF08/README.md

 # LF08
-## Download from Release on the right side
+## Download from Releases on the right side